 There are a few more places that you must try during your stay in Sedona, Arizona including Indian Gardens, Paleo Brio, and Mariposa.
-Check back soon for a full post on the best places to eat in Sedona!
+You can read my full post on the best places to eat in Sedona here!

 Sedona is commonly known as a healing destination due to the powerful electromagnetic vortexes in the area.
 There are seven vortex sites around Sedona, and Native Americans believe the vortexes aid in spiritual transformation.
 There is no denying there is a different energy in Sedona; you can even see it in the trees that grow in spirals instead of straight up!

 Probably the most common activity for visitors in Sedona is hiking among the amazing red rocks.
 Going out spending time on the land and taking in all of the glorious, natural beauty the area has to offer.
-You can walk right out to hiking trails at many of the hotels, but there are a few trails that provide particularly stunning views.
+You can walk right out to hiking trails at many of the hotels, but the best hikes in Sedona provide particularly stunning views.
 Boynton Canyon, Bell Rock, and Cathedral Rock have trails with some out of this world views.

 Slide Rock State Park offers both hiking and swimming!
 If you’re feeling adventurous, then you can slide down the natural slide in the riverbed!